Leveraging Ensembles and Self-Supervised Learning for Fully-Unsupervised Person Re-Identification and Text Authorship Attribution: Experiments

 Our method outperforms AdHominem in both subsets.
 More specifically, we outperform AdHominem by $7.0$ and $24.5$ p.p. in mAP and R1, respectively, in the first subset.
 In the second one, we outperform it by $2.6$ and $11.7$ p.p.

 One must note that AdHominem is trained in a \textbf{supervised} manner considering the identity of each tweet, i.e., the method knows \textit{a priori} ``who'' wrote the tweets to supervise the training.
-However, our method relaxes this constraint by taking only the raw tweet text \textbf{without any labeling.} Moreover, our training and test data are totally disjoint on the identities and, since AdHominem is trained for a closed set of authors, it generalizes poorly to unseen authors.
+However, our method relaxes this constraint by taking only the raw tweet text \textbf{without any labeling.} Moreover, our training and test data are disjoint on the identities, and since AdHominem is trained for a closed set of authors, it generalizes poorly to unseen authors.

-Despite the fact that our method utilizes pre-initialized weights, these weights were trained for other tasks, such as question answering, next sequence prediction, predict missing words and so on, instead of authorship verification.
+Although our method utilizes pre-initialized weights, these weights were trained for other tasks, such as question answering, next sequence prediction, predicting missing words, and so on, instead of Authorship Attribution.